ThatOth3rGuy/Sprint-Reviews/app/server-test/README.md

 docker-compose -f dev.yml -f dev.test.yml build
 ```

-Then to run the tests you can use the following commands:
+Then to run the playwright tests you can use the following commands:

 ```bash
 # To run the app and test database (detached so you can still use the terminal)